-2. Your qualified Beneficiary's Government Grants and Income earned on those Government Grants The Government Grants and Income earned on them

-The Government Grants and Income earned on them received by your Beneficiary are paid in quarterly installments with each EAP.

-3. Income Earned in Your Plan after Maturity Income is earned on your net Contributions after the Maturity Date until it is repaid to you and is paid in quarterly installments with each EAP.
+- 2. Your qualified Beneficiary's Government Grants and Income earned on those Government Grants The Government Grants and Income earned on them received by your Beneficiary are paid in quarterly installments with each EAP. - 3.
+Income Earned in Your Plan after Maturity Income is earned on your net Contributions after the Maturity Date until it is repaid to you and is paid in quarterly installments with each EAP.